 Most women find the treatment comfortable and experience little to no side effects.
 The session itself feels like a unique tingling and vibrating sensation in your pelvic floor, but it shouldn’t be painful.
 Unlike surgical options, there’s no downtime, no anesthesia, and no recovery period.
 You can literally get up from the chair and go about your day.
 However, like any effective treatment, it’s not the right fit for everyone.
 A thorough consultation is key to ensuring you’re a good candidate and can achieve the best possible results with Emsella Incontinence Therapy.
 We’ll cover the specific considerations next so you can feel fully informed.

-Understanding Potential Side Effects
+A Closer Look at Potential Side Effects

 The side effects associated with Emsella are typically very mild and short-lived.
 Most commonly, you might feel some muscle soreness in your pelvic area, similar to how you’d feel after a new workout.
 This is a positive sign that your pelvic floor muscles have been effectively stimulated and are getting stronger.
 Some women also report a slight tingling sensation during or immediately after the treatment.